LPompe/LPompe.github.io/_pages/about.md

 When I'm not annoying my labmates with my unnecessarily loud typing, I like to cook crazy vegan meals, run, ride, swim.
 Finally, animal rights issues are close to my heart.

----
-permalink: /
-title: "Latest news"
----
+# Latest news

-### 2020:
+## Feb.
+2020:
 # New release:
-## GridTorch, a Pytorch implementation of a grid-unit neural network, out now!
+# GridTorch, a Pytorch implementation of a grid-unit neural network, out now!